The E-Commerce Market in China is developing very fast these few decades.

 The Growth of Multiple E-Commerce Festivals

-Source Alizila; The Tmall Winter Festival Was Designed To Galvanize Interest in the Winter Olympics (image from event).
+Source Alizila; The Tmall Winter Festival Was Designed To Galvanize Interest in the Winter Olympics (image from the event).
 Alibaba is Official Partners with the Olympic Games.
 Indeed, the next Winter Olympics will be held in Beijing.

 Alibaba’s E-commerce ‘festivals’ in China are now supported by Hollywood scale trailers, highlighting the magnitude of ‘blockbuster’ digital consumerism.